Fine Art Photography

 Fine Art Photography Guide

-In the past decade, digital photography has undergone mind-blowing evolution, exacerbated by the advent of smartphone cameras.
+In the past decade, digital photography has undergone mind-blowing evolution, exacerbated by the advent of smartphone camera.
 Everyone is now able to give photography a shot.
 With smartphone cameras getting better and better, the chances of you becoming a professional photographer are also increasing.
 Even in the field of fine art photography.

 So, what is the difference between “regular” art photography and fine art photography?
 Meticulousness.
 Regular photography captures a moment or a scene as is.
 The aim of regular photography is often for the viewer’s keepsake, for capturing something new or interesting in their perspective.
 However, in fine art photography, the artist sets the image up for interpretation.
 Fine art photography aims to evoke emotions in a viewer.
 It’s intentional and deliberate.
 There is something the photographer wants you to see, to feel, to ponder on.
 The photographer tries to connect with the viewer through his/her lens.
 As long as you have an eye for detail, fine art is definitely something you can groom within yourself.
 All you need to know is the basics and some ideas on what you can explore on.

 Here are some of the important tips and tricks you should know about fine art photography:

 As an artist, you can’t afford to lack vision.
 This is in terms of the pictures you are taking and in terms of what you wish to achieve in the long run.
 If you lack vision about your photography, you can’t pull a viewer in and along with your image.
 If you lack vision about what you want, you won’t have an idea about your goals and where you want to place yourself in this world as a photographer.

 Fine art is all about expressing emotions, a message, or an idea.
 You want to evoke something within the viewer that’s beyond the image.
 Examples of interesting ideas to convey through your images include abandonment, exploration, torture, love, and hatred.